mkalioby/AutoDeploy/README.md

 * **Deployment Client** (which can communicate with the server giving it the scripts to run).
 * **Deployment Interface** (to see the progress and it can be used to deploy certain code versions).

-The deployment job will be based on YAML Format, the multiple values can be seprated by ','.
+The deployment configuration will be based on YAML Format, the multiple values can be seprated by ','.

 The client should be callable from CI systems (like Jenkins) to deploy the code after a successful build.